Ward of Court

 An application is made by lodging the following:

-- A Petition: This is the formal name for the application and the family member or person applying will be called the Petitioner.
-This Petition will give all the information regarding the person to be made a Ward of Court including, address, PPS number, current residence, religion, next of kin, assets, liabilities, income and outgoings and details of the Petitioner.
+- Submit a Petition: You’ll formally apply using this, and the applicant becomes the Petitioner.
+This Petition provides details about the individual for Ward of Court designation.
+It includes their address, PPS number, current residence, religion, next of kin, assets, liabilities, income, outgoings, and details about the Petitioner.

 - Two medical reports, usually from the General Practitioner and Consultant of the person to be made a Ward of Court.